 Oftentimes, people may be afraid to speak up about their mental health or depression at work because they’re afraid of repercussions.
 However, people with depression are protected against both harassment and discrimination at work by the Americans with Disabilities Act (ADA).

 This doesn’t mean people with depression or another mental health disability have absolute immunity from being fired for job performance reasons.
 Rather, it means they have workplace privacy rights as well as a right to reasonable accommodation to help them perform and keep their job.
 When it comes to privacy, for example, your employer cannot share information about your condition with anyone, including your coworkers.
 A reasonable accommodation, meanwhile, is when a change is made from the way work is normally carried out in order to enable an employee with a disability, including depression, to better perform in his or her role.
 Figuring out how to work when depressed can be difficult, but it’s possible and worthwhile.

-People suffering from depression sometimes do not take advantage of ADA protections because they don’t always feel the effects of their condition in their life.
+People suffering from work depression sometimes do not take advantage of ADA protections because they don’t always feel the effects of their condition in their life.
 However, according to the U.S. Equal Employment Opportunity Commission (EEOC), a condition “does not need to be permanent or severe to be ‘substantially limiting.’
 It may qualify by, for example, making activities more difficult, uncomfortable, or time-consuming to perform compared to the way that most people perform them.
 If your symptoms come and go, what matters is how limiting they would be when the symptoms are present.
 Mental health conditions like major depression, post-traumatic stress disorder (PTSD), bipolar disorder, schizophrenia, and obsessive compulsive disorder (OCD) should easily qualify, and many others will qualify as well.”